FahimShahriarAnik/Predicting-Flight-Dealy-and-Cancellation-Using-ML/README.md

 ## how to boot up docker container and point it to your local folder
 docker run -p 8888:8888 -v "<local folder location>" <docker_image_name>
 docker run -p 8888:8888 -v "C:\Users\fsani\OneDrive\Desktop\ML_projec_5232:/home/jovyan/work" jupyter_for_ml_proj

+## how to run ipynb from local folder with the jupyter kernel
+When you run the docker command, you get a link with token, paste that to upper right corner of jupyter notebook as your kernel.

+## potential issues
+run the following command to check if your files are in sync with docker folder.

+docker exec -it <container_id> ls /home/jovyan/work

+the list of files should be same as the local folder you want to sync with, according to docker-compose file.